TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/documentation-projects/inclusive-naming.md

 ---

-## Phase #1: Expert review
+## Phase #1: Review of Tyk Documentation for Tier 1 Words

 An initial review of the Tyk documentation was conducted in April 2024 to check which tier 1 words can be replaced, which can't, and why.

-### Findings
+### Findings and planning
 The main findings of the review are:

 1. **Explanatory content with INI tier 1 words**: The content on these pages can be easily rephrased and is now completed.
 2. **Configuration parameters containing INI tier 1 words**:
    - Some *INI tier 1 words* are embedded in the code as part of the name of parameters, fields, and keywords.
    - These words are sourced from Tyk products, and third-party libraries, and tooling, e.g. Redis.
-   - Possible action:
+   - Possible actions:
      - Being part of the source code, we can't simply rephrase and use a different terminology.
 Such change requires following a deprecation process to ensure there are no breaking changes for our users.
-     - For now, we can, however, minimize their usage and rephrase the explanatory content to use inclusive words.
+     - For now, we can minimize their usage and rephrase the explanatory content to use inclusive words.

 ## Phase #2: Removing Tier 1 words from Tyk documentation

-In June 2024, based on the review we made changes to the content in our [documentation](https://github.com/tykTechnologies/tyk-docs/) where it was possible.
+In June 2024, based on the review we executed the planned changes to the content in our [documentation](https://github.com/tykTechnologies/tyk-docs/).

-### Phase 2: Status
+### Status update
 This is the update on the status of our documentation
 1. **Regular explanatory content with INI tier 1 words**: Content in the documentation has been rephrased and the work is now completed.
 2. **Configuration parameters containing INI tier 1 words**: These words are still in our docs, however, we minimized their usage and rephrased their explanatory content to use inclusive words.